michlee1337/practice/control/checkers/README.md

 It will run 20 simulations for each possible configuration (excluding difficulty hard in interest of runtime) and output a dictionary of wins deduct losses.

+A file dump on a sample output of running the testfile is available as `testdump`.

 # Code structure
 `checkers.py` contains the very short driver code.